Learning Rate Matters: Vanilla LoRA May Suffice for LLM Fine-tuning: Introduction

-Yet, the results in a majority of work along this line were obtained with hyperparameters directly inherited from prior studies, or only fine-tuned in a narrow range.
-To be specific, in Figure~\ref{fig:frequency_statistics}, we collect 42 LoRA publications from major AI conferences and journals over the past three years, and include 10 high-impact or recently released preprints, to investigate whether their training involved tuning key hyperparameters—namely, learning rate, batch size, and rank.
-The statistics clearly reveal that hyperparameter search is not a standard practice in the field, with only one paper simultaneously considering three hyperparameters and fewer than 30\% tuning the learning rate, raising questions about the extent to which the reported gains can be attributed to genuine methodological improvements, particularly given the well-known sensitivity of neural networks to training configurations~\cite{lecun2002efficient,bengio2012practical}.
-This is especially critical when it comes to LoRA on LLMs, where careful learning rate tuning is demonstrated to be essential for eliciting strong performance, and optimal settings are contingent on both the base model and the target problem~\cite{biderman2024lora,schulman2025lora,yan2025plora}.
+Yet, the results in a majority of work along this line were obtained with hyperparameters directly inherited from prior studies, or only tuned in a narrow range.
+To be specific, in Figure~\ref{fig:frequency_statistics}, we collect 54 LoRA publications from major AI conferences and journals over the past three years, and additionally include 10 more high-impact or recently released preprints, to investigate whether their training involved tuning key hyperparameters—namely, learning rate, batch size, and rank.
+The statistics over a total of 64 prior studies clearly reveal that hyperparameter search is not a standard practice in the field, with only one paper simultaneously considering three hyperparameters and fewer than 30\% tuning the learning rate.
+These findings raise questions about the extent to which the reported gains can be attributed to genuine methodological improvements, particularly given the well-known sensitivity of neural networks to training configurations~\cite{lecun2002efficient,bengio2012practical}\footnote{Among prior LoRA studies involving hyperparameter tuning, we also observed that many reported only the final optimal performance, leaving it unclear whether the adopted search ranges covered the optimal configurations for each method.}.
+This is especially critical when it comes to LoRA on LLMs, where careful learning rate tuning has been demonstrated to be essential for eliciting strong performance, and optimal settings are contingent on both the base model and the target problem~\cite{biderman2024lora,schulman2025lora,yan2025plora}.